python-postgres/fe/postgresql/documentation/driver.rst

 SQL's SHOW and SET provides a means to configure runtime parameters on the database("GUC"s).
-In order to save the user some grief, a `collections.MutableMapping` interface is provided to simplify configuration.
+In order to save the user some grief, a `collections.abc.MutableMapping` interface is provided to simplify configuration.

 The ``settings`` attribute on the connection provides the interface extension.